-Nick Petten, MA, Principal at Petten Consulting
+Nick Petten, MA, Principal Evaluator at Petten Consulting

 Nick Petten is a researcher, consultant and evaluator with over 10 years’ experience working with culturally diverse populations in multiple roles and positions.
 He is primarily concerned with how to meaningfully and ethically involve children and youth in research and program design.
 Nick has extensive knowledge and demonstrated research ability developed through a masters-level education in early childhood studies.
-He is also dedicated to building the capacity of the organizations he works with through several volunteer and board engagements, including board membership for the Ontario Chapter of the Canadian Evaluation Society.
+He is also dedicated to building the capacity of the organizations he works with through several volunteer and board engagements, including board membership for the National and Ontario Chapter of the Canadian Evaluation Society.
 Nick has in-depth and front-line experience working with children and adolescents with multiple needs and capabilities through parent education programs, early childhood education centres, youth programs, adolescent treatment centres and many other community programs.

 Jenna van Draanen is an experienced evaluator having executed evaluations at the system-level with several large organizations including the Bill and Melinda Gates Foundation, Rockefeller Foundation and Health Canada.
 Jenna’s statistical skills are advanced and she regularly conducts rigorous data cleaning and analysis for clients using large national and international datasets.
 She had eight years of experience in program evaluation consulting and has helped several organizations develop comprehensive multi-year analytic strategies.
 Jenna has also designed tools for measurement and evaluation for several education programs including the UW Directions Aboriginal Education Program, the Academic Achievement Centre, and the Get Set Learn program through Project Read.